 How to Use Color Labels in Lightroom Classic

-Unlocking the power of Adobe Lightroom is all about using the program’s built-in tools.
-With Lightroom’s metadata abilties, it’s easy to manage a huge of images.
-One of these tools is the color label system.
+Unlocking the of Adobe is all about using the program’s built-in tools.
+With Lightroom’s metadata abilties, it’s easy to manage a huge collection of images.
+One of these tools is the label system.
 In this tutorial, you’ll learn how you can apply those color labels to your images and take your workflow to the next level.

 What are Color Labels?